filribes95/Tied_Arch_Bridges_Optimization/README.md

-# Master Thesis: Optimizing Tied-Arch Bridges for Sustainability
+# Optimizing Tied-Arch Bridges for Sustainability: A Study on Arch Size and Shape Modification

-## Overview
+## Abstract
-This repository contains the Master's thesis by Filippo Ribes, titled "Optimizing Tied-Arch Bridges for Sustainability: A Study on Arch Size and Shape Modification".
-The thesis focuses on enhancing the environmental sustainability of tied-arch bridges through optimization algorithms and parametric designs to minimize steel usage, costs, and carbon dioxide emissions of their arches, primarily involving the shape and the size of the cross-sectional areas.
+In a world focused on environmental sustainability, optimizing the design of road bridges not only brings economic advantages but also plays a crucial role in promoting a greener and more environmentally conscious future.
+Utilizing optimization algorithms and parametric designs is a pivotal key in achieving this objective, allowing us to design infrastructures that are both sustainable and resilient, especially those characterized by a significant amount of carbon dioxide emissions (CO2) like bridges.
+To address this need, we developed an optimization algorithm that assesses the environmental impact of tied-arch bridges, a common infrastructure type worldwide.
+Our algorithm focuses on the arch’s geometry, particularly its shape and cross-sections, and it is tailored to road bridges made of steel that are straight and have a deck with constant length and width.
+To evaluate our system, we studied an existing tied-arch bridge and its arch’s steel usage, cost and CO2 equivalent emissions.
+In order to formulate an optimization plan, these metrics were then compared with those of five different variations of the same bridge with altered parameters generated with the algorithm.
+The results of the studied variants confirm the actual design quality of the analyzed bridge, but suggest a non-negligible potential for carbon dioxide reduction of up to 6.80 %.

 ## Key Topics
 - Structural design and optimization of tied-arch bridges